 Victim Services Division analysts serve as liaisons for victims, surviving family members and witnesses who testified at trial.
-Assistance is provided to victims who request explanations of sentencing, the Correctional Institutions Division, the parole process, imposition of special conditions on an offender's parole supervision or clarification of victims' rights.
-There were 156 transmittals processed to the Board of Pardons and Paroles in FY 2016 requesting that an offender be denied release or have special conditions of release imposed.
+Assistance is provided to victims who request explanations of sentencing, the parole process, and imposition of special conditions on an offender's parole supervision or clarification of victims' rights.
+There were 155 transmittals processed to the BPP in FY 2017 requesting that the BPP reconsider a favorable vote for release or to have special conditions of release imposed.